Selection

 Implementation in weather symbol calculation

-Based on the target formulation, the politically defined target value was reached ahead of schedule in 2022.
-Although the value fell below the target value again in 2023, the politically defined target value will be achieved in 2025 if the development of the last six years is maintained, meaning that indicator 13.1.b is rated as “Sun” for 2023.
+• According to the target formulation, the politically defined target was already achieved ahead of schedule in 2022.
+Although the value fell below the target in 2023, if the trend over the past six years continues, the 2025 target will be met.
+Indicator 13.1.b is therefore assessed as sun for 2023.

 Assessment